osherdp/python-training/basic/atm/README.md

 ## Introduction

 Write a program that will simulate an ATM.
 When the program will initialize it will read a file containing all the customers of the bank.
-The file will specify for each customer its customer-ID, ATM password, and the consumer balance (that can be negative).
+The file will specify for each customer its customer-ID, ATM password, and the consumer balance (that can't be negative).

 The ATM will allow the following options to a using costumer:
 1. Check the balance.